awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/c-2-protein-folding-variational-quantum-eigensolver/protein-folding-vqe-background.md

 first need to encode the protein structure into a format that can be represented as a quantum state.
 This can be done using a technique called the qubitization method, which maps the protein structure onto a set of qubits that can be manipulated by the quantum computer.

-After deploymengt, you can go to **healthcare-and-life-sciences/c-2-protein-folding-variational-quantum-eigensolver/protein-folding-vqe.ipynb** for more details.
+Please go to **healthcare-and-life-sciences/c-2-protein-folding-variational-quantum-eigensolver/protein-folding-vqe.ipynb** for more details.

 # References
 <div id='wiki-protein'></div>